Bill Hicks: Film and documentary

 A documentary titled American: The Bill Hicks Story, based on interviews with his family and friends, premiered on March 12, 2010, at the South by Southwest Film Festival in Austin, Texas.

 Russell Crowe announced in 2012 that he would direct a Bill Hicks biopic.
-Crowe was originally thought to be playing the comedian, but Mark Staufer, the actor's schoolmate and writer on the film, suggested the part is now open for casting.
-Joseph Gordon-Levitt was frequently mentioned as a popular choice by fans.
-Production was expected to start in 2013, but, as of 2018, no further announcements regarding the film's progress have been made.
+Crowe was originally thought to be playing the comedian, but Mark Staufer, the actor's schoolmate and writer on the film, suggested the part remained open for casting.
+Joseph Gordon-Levitt was frequently mentioned as a choice by fans.
+Production was expected to start in 2013, but as of 2018 no further announcements regarding the film's progress have been made.

-On October 28, 2018, it was announced that Richard Linklater is set to direct a biopic about Bill Hicks for the film production company Focus Features.
+On October 28, 2018, it was announced that Richard Linklater was set to direct a biopic about Bill Hicks for the film production company Focus Features.
+As of December 2024, the project remains in development according to IMDB.